-Data dependent jitter due to the actual data content that, even after randomization, that contains sequences of zeros long enough for the clock regeneration to lose phase lock.
+Data dependent jitter due to the actual data content that, even after randomisation, that contains sequences of zeros long enough for the clock regeneration to loose phase lock.

 Thermal and Shot Noise caused by the integrated circuits used within equipment.
-Integrated Circuits can contain many discrete transistors that can all cause random errors, increasing in number as the temperature of the equipment rises.
+Integrated Circuits can contain 10s of thousands of discrete transistors that can all cause random errors, increasing in number as the temperature of the equipment rises.

-Electromagnetic interference in long cable lengths that may be susceptible to interference from the power grid and from power switching.
+Electromagnetic interference in Long cable lengths that may be susceptible to interference from the power grid and from power switching.

-Distorted waveform shape, created by equipment, by long cable runs, by poorly terminated, un-equalized cables, poor cable frequency response of or poor return-loss.
+Distorted waveform shape, created by equipment, by long cable runs, by poorly terminated, un-equalised cables, poor cable frequency response of or poor return-loss.